skotters/Battle/README.md

 <h1 align ="center"> Battle for a pastry...<br> against lorem ipsum monsters</h1>

 ## Features included
-* Implement a "master loop" console application
+* Reads from a Sqlite database and assigns a monster name from table
-* Create a dictionary or list, populate it with several values, retrieve at least one value, and use in program
+* Utilizes three unit tests
-* Create an additional class which inherits one or more properties from its parent
+* Utilizes a regex pattern to ensure a phone number is always stored and displayed in a (xxx)xxx-xxxx format
-* Read data from an external file and use that data in your application
+* Includes error logging where each error is stored and saved in a text file.

 ## To Run Program

 ### On Windows
 1) Clone repo
 2) Run solution in visual studio or,
-3) Navigate to 2nd Battle folder in repo with `cd Battle` and `dotnet run --project Battle.csproj` with command line or Powershell.
+3) Navigate to 2nd Battle folder in repo with `cd Battle`, then  `dotnet build`,  then `cd bin/Debug/net6.0`, then `./Battle.exe` with command line or Powershell.

 ### On Mac
 1) Clone repo
 2) Run solution in visual studio or,
-3) Navigate to 2nd Battle folder in repo with `cd Battle` and `dotnet run --project Battle.csproj` with terminal.
+3) Navigate to 2nd Battle folder in repo with `cd Battle`, then  `dotnet build`,  then `cd bin/Debug/net6.0`, then `./Battle` with command line or Powershell.

 ## Additional note for running program
 Whether the program is being run directly in Visual Studio, VS Code, Mac terminal, or Powershell, the viewable console area/window will need to be resized to allow at least 27 rows to view all material.